Why We Run

 Mike Mulcahy prided himself more than anything else on loyalty to his family and friends.
 You could have taken his bike from him, as a boy; his mischief, as a teenager; his livelihood, as a man, and none of it would have mattered as the long as he never lost his amazing gift for being there — for showing up and doing the work of friendship.
 For those of us who loved him, the most painful thing to consider is that from time to time we might have let each other down — Mike, in the utter agony of his disease; the rest of us, in our pain, confusion, and frustration over the hold it had on him.
 This event’s about a lot of things.
 It’s about remembering Mike building a snowman during the Blizzard of ’78; fielding a grounder at second; lacing up his boxing gloves; hanging with his buddies.
 It’s about raising money to support brothers, sisters, mothers, fathers, and children fighting substance abuse.
 It’s about seeing old friends.
 But maybe most of all it’s about showing up for Mike.
 Saying we love you.
 Saying we always will.
 Saying you survived, like we always knew you would — it’s written in our hearts and in the faces of everyone here today.

-This year’s Mike’s 5k to Crush Substance Abuse race is dedicated to Jonathan Looney who lost his battle with addiction at age 33.
+Our 2023 race was dedicated to the memory of Jonathan Looney who lost his battle with addiction at age 33.

 Jonathan (Jon) Looney lost his battle to addiction in 2020 at the age of 33.
 In his short life he was a loving father, son, uncle, and brother.
 Jonathan grew up in Needham and later moved to Cape Cod with his family where he attended high school.
 He studied plumbing and worked as an apprentice for many years.
 He was a huge Bruins fan.
 He had a passion for hockey, learning to skate at the age of five, and grew up on the ice.
 Jonathan also enjoyed fishing, snowboarding, and loved the Halloween season.
 He had a huge heart, could make anyone smile, and loved being a dad.
 We want to share his story in hopes we can bring more awareness about addiction.